 Unfortunately, this was the last sighting of Mallory and Irvine alive.
 Their bodies were not discovered until 1999, and the exact circumstances of their deaths remain a mystery.

-Theories on Whether Mallory and Irvine Made it to the Summit
+Theories on Whether Mallory and Irvine Made It to the Summit

 The biggest question surrounding Mallory and Irvine’s disappearance is whether they made it to the summit of Everest.
 The two men were last seen climbing toward the summit by their teammate Noel Odell, who was descending from his own attempt.
 Odell claimed that he saw the two men disappear into the clouds, and that he never saw them again.
 Many mountaineers have speculated on what happened to Mallory and Irvine, but the most convincing testimony comes from Conrad Anker, who led an expedition to recover the bodies of Mallory and Irvine in 1999.